Fall River, MA: Lizzie Borden and Battleships

-WHY GO: Visit Fall River MA for all things Lizzie Borden, Portuguese cuisine, and the largest collection of WWII Naval vessels.
-In the late 1800’s, Fall River, known as “Spindle City” was the world’s largest producer of printed cotton cloth.
-It was the very epicenter of looms that turned out thousands of miles of fabric a year.
+WHY GO: Most things to do in Fall River MA revolve around Lizzie Borden, Portuguese cuisine, and the largest collection of WWII Naval vessels in the country.
+In the late 1800s, Fall River, known as “Spindle City” was the world’s largest producer of printed cotton cloth.
+It was the epicenter of textile mills that turned out thousands of miles of fabric a year, and made many a man wealthy.

 Things to Do in Fall River MA